 Blue Cross and Blue Shield of South Carolina offers health insurance to individuals and small groups in South Carolina and provides administrative services for larger, self-funded group health plans in the state such as HealthNow of New York, Inc.

-The company markets its products through TV advertising and social media.
+The company maintains its sales through stores, independent agents and by direct contact through the company websites and toll-free phone lines.
+It also markets its products through TV advertising and social media.

 To grow its business, Blue Cross Blue Shield of South Carolina provides an ever-widening array of health care plans, as it seeks to please individual and group members with a diverse range of needs.
 Like many insurers, the company is increasing its promotion of health education and disease management programs, in an industry-wide effort to increase preventative care and thus lower the cost of reactive medical care costs.
 It also regularly invests in its technology infrastructure to provide prompt data services to its providers and members alike.
 In fact, IBM has ranked its data center in the top 2.5% worldwide.

-In 2013 BlueCross BlueShield of South Carolina and BlueChoice® HealthPlan of South Carolina launched a telemedicine consultation program to increase access to specialty care for members in underserved areas.
+In 2013 BlueCross BlueShield of South Carolina and BlueChoice HealthPlan launched a telemedicine consultation program to increase access to specialty care for members in underserved areas.

 The company traces its roots back to the 1946 formation of the not-for-profit South Carolina Hospital Service Plan, which later became Blue Cross of South Carolina.
 The Blue Shield organization entered South Carolina in 1949, and the two entities merged to form Blue Cross Blue Shield of South Carolina in 1971.